-The Crypto Country Association is an organization dedicated to supporting the blockchain and crypto currency sectors in Liechtenstein.
-The aim of the association is coordination of the application and dissemination of these ideas in Liechtenstein and beyond, while at the same time providing quality assurance.
-To further these aims, the executive board and members of the association are available to other members, as well as third parties, for information and support.
-Furthermore, the association maintains close contact with the authorities as well as industry representatives.
+The Crypto Country Association is an organization dedicated to supporting the blockchain and crypto sectors in Liechtenstein.
+The association is targeted at coordination of the dissemination of these ideas in Liechtenstein and abroad, while at the same time ensuring quality standards.
+In order to further this goal, the Executive Board and the members of the association are available to association members as well as third parties for information and support.
+Additionally, the association maintains close contact with the government, other associations, and industry representatives.

 Thomas Nägele, Attorney at Law at NÄGELE Attorneys at Law LLC, focuses on legal advice in the area of IT law.
 The handling of legal advice surrounding blockchain technology requires both legal expertise and knowledge of IT, two areas in which Mr. Nägele undoubtedly possesses the requisite skills.
 Outside of his formal legal education and numerous years of experience in the legal industry, and his knowledge in the area of IT is unsurpassed; witnessed by his continued involvement in software programming over the past 10 years, combined with his involvement with Bitcoin and Blockchain technology since 2011.
 Thomas also advises clients in international finance, technology and industrial enterprises, operating in the fields of Blockchain/DLT, telecommunications and internet, as well as public institutions.
 Besides being Attorney and legal Advisor, he teaches at the University of Liechtenstein, giving lectures and presentations on the newest legal developments.
 Serving as co-founder of the CCA, Mr. Nägele can be viewed as responsible for numerous developments regarding information technology within the county.